 Fibers - Unlike most minerals that turn into dust particles when crushed, asbestos breaks up into tiny microscopic fibers that can float in the air for long periods of time.
-The inhalation of asbestos fibers may lead to a number of respiratory diseases, including malignant mesothelioma, asbestosis, lung cancer, pleural plaques, pleural thickening, and pleural effusion.
+The inhalation of asbestos fibers may lead to a number of respiratory diseases, including:

 Gases - Many types of gases may suddenly be released during industrial accidents that may severely irritate the lungs.
-Chlorine, ammonia, sulfur dioxide, and nitrogen oxides are found at blue-collar jobs with high heat operations, such as welding, brazing, smelting, oven drying, and furnace work.
+Chlorine, ammonia, sulfur dioxide, and nitrogen oxides are found in blue-collar jobs with high-heat operations, such as welding, brazing, smelting, oven drying, and furnace work.

 Investigations have shown that smoking is more prevalent among blue-collar workers than among persons in other sectors of the population.
-The interaction between tobacco smoke and occupational toxins can increase the risk of lung-conditions for blue-collar workers by up to 50 times compared to individuals who do not smoke and are not exposed to occupational toxins.
+The interaction between cigarette smoke and occupational toxins can increase the risk of lung conditions for blue-collar workers by up to 50 times compared to individuals who do not smoke and are not exposed to occupational toxins.

 Most work-related lung diseases are caused by repeated and prolonged exposure, but even a significant, single exposure to an unsafe agent can damage the lungs.
 Blue-collar occupations that put workers at risk for lung function loss due to asbestos exposure on the job include: